aut0maticjack/lazyweb/3D-Printing-Calibration.md

 print a temperature tower, find one on Thingiverse

-change temperature as you print it, corresponding with the designs on the tower. in Cura use the TweakAtZ plugin in Postprocessing. in S3D use multiple processes covering a height range and change the temperature in each process. in Slic3r write some [conditional gcode](https://github.com/alexrj/Slic3r-Manual/blob/master/src/advanced/conditional-gcode.md) or use a [postprocessing script](https://www.thingiverse.com/thing:1579403)
+change temperature as you print it, corresponding with the designs on the tower. in Cura use the TweakAtZ plugin in Postprocessing. in S3D use multiple processes covering a height range and change the temperature in each process. in Slic3r use Shape Modifiers or write some [conditional gcode](https://github.com/alexrj/Slic3r-Manual/blob/master/src/advanced/conditional-gcode.md) or use a [postprocessing script](https://www.thingiverse.com/thing:1579403)

-once you have it printed, pick which temperature looks best or gives the strongest layer adhesion or the best detail or the best bridging or whatever aspect you care about
+once you have the tower printed, pick which temperature looks best or gives the strongest layer adhesion or the best detail or the best bridging or whatever aspect you care about. often the strongest parts will not be the best looking parts, everything is a tradeoff

-for pla use 185c to 235c
+for pla use range 185c to 235c

-for petg use 200c to 250c
+for petg use range 200c to 250c

 * https://www.thingiverse.com/search?q=temperature+tower
 * https://www.thingiverse.com/search?q=temperature+calibration